Th3HoopMan/small-magic-box/src/pages/articles/aaa-games-are-being-crushed-by-their-own-size-and-ambition.md

 * Playground Games
 * The Coalition

 And many more that I’ve left out.
-Hopefully, after teams are able to get their tools and engines ramped up for the newest generation of hardware we’ll start to see what they have been cooking for us.
+Hopefully, after teams are able to get their tools and engines ramped up for the newest generation of hardware we’ll start to see what they have been preparing for us.

 ## Settling Back Into Place

 I don’t think it’s over for the studios I touched on at the beginning of this article.
 I just think they and their publishers needed a bit of time to do some soul searching.
-Luckily, it seems like a lot of publishers are coming back around to support a lot of the teams and franchises that we’ve come to know and love over the past couple of decades.
+Luckily, it seems like a lot of big publishers are coming back around to support teams and franchises that we’ve come to know and love over the past couple of decades.

 With Microsoft’s gargantuan investment in gaming studios, I hope their game output ramps up and becomes a AAA powerhouse alongside Playstation.